Is my website environmentally friendly?

 - Minimise emails received – If you can’t face clicking the unsubscribe link, at least see if you can change your preferences to receive email newsletters less frequently.
 A weekly digest of news may be more appropriate than daily updates.

 - Don’t copy in everyone!
 This is especially true for the workplace.
-Everyone is busy enough as it is without trawling through dozens of emails that actually have nothing to do with them, so only include those that really need including in your email chain.
+Everyone is busy enough as it is without trawling through dozens of emails that actually have nothing to do with them, so only include those that really need to be included in your email chain.

 - Reduce the number of attachments sent and the size of those attachments – Workers in bigger companies may have access to a server.
 In this case, just send the recipient a link or instructions, enabling them to get what they need from the company server rather than emailing them the file.